NotoriousRebel/CSEC380Project/act2_questions.md

 from clients, then send them those requests to and receive responses from the web server.
 This ensures that no client ever communicates directly with our web server.
 Furthermore, this means that our web application doesn’t need to reveal the IP of our origin server.
 This makes it harder for attackers to perform a DDoS attack.

+**What testing framework did you choose and why?**<br/>
+For our project we chose pytest as our testing framework.
+There are numerous reasons as to why we choose pytest: easy to use, extensive documentation, and easy to integrate into our Travis builds.
+Furthermore, down the road when we need more complicated tests for different acts of our project, we can just have one file with multiple classes.
+The flexibility and convenience features that pytest has incorporated makes writing tests easy and worthwhile Moreover, the output of pytest is extremely easy to understand and will show exactly what went wrong, decreasing overall debugging and increasing productivity.
+With pytest it’s simply a pip install; furthermore, it’s easy to get started with.
+Overall, we chose pytest due to the enormous benefits, ease of use, extensive documentation, easy to understand output, and easy to integrate into our Travis builds.